ajha23/JavaScript-Interview-Question/README.md

 # JavaScript-Interview-Question

 ## Question 1.
-2nd smallest element of an unsorted array.
+K'th smallest element of an unsorted array.

 ### Answer
 ```